Chapter 3 : Second Year: Part I

 “WHAT?!
 WHY DIDN’T YOU SAY SO EARLIER?!”

 *very important note for Canon-lovers like me: I did change Dorea Black's relation to Sirius because it wouldn't work so well for Jennifer and Sirius to be so closely related.
-I also feel like it was implied that most purebloods had some connection to the Black family, so therefore they must have been a huge family. sort of like the Lannister familiy in Game of Thrones), so this made sense to me for them to be connected with other pureblood families, the Potters included.
+The Blacks are a huge family (I always imagined them to be like House Lannister in Game of Thrones), so this made sense to me for them to be connected with other pureblood families, the Potters included.

-Please leave a review and let me known what you think because they're chocolate for my writing soul xD
+Please leave a review and let me known what you think!